thunderbird/webext-docs/folders.rst

 .. api-section-annotation-hack:: -- [Added in TB 127]

 Get one of the special unified mailbox folders, which are virtual search folders and return the content from all mail accounts.
+Throws if the requested folder does not exist.

 .. api-header::
    :label: Parameters